Facebook Pixel

 Culturally competent care

 Unfortunately, some behavioral health providers view treatment options through a narrow cultural lens.
-A lack of diversity in the care setting can exacerbate the issue, making it difficult for patients to feel a connection to their provider.
+Lack of diversity in the care setting can exacerbate the issue, making it difficult for patients to feel a connection to their provider.
 Mental health providers must consider different perspectives, cultures and languages.
 A lack of health care materials in the patient’s native language combined with an absence of specialists who understand their culture can cause individuals to feel unwelcome and misunderstood.

 Lack of access to quality care

 Many communities of color are in high poverty areas where access to mental health resources is limited.
 One step towards addressing this disparity is integrating behavioral health with primary care.
-In communities where it is difficult to find a quality mental health provider, a primary care provider with knowledge of mental health symptoms could spot the warning signs of a crisis early and intervene.
+In communities where it is difficult to find a quality mental health provider, a primary care provider with knowledge of mental health symptoms can spot the warning signs of a crisis early and intervene.

 While mental health conditions don’t discriminate, mental health treatment can.
 Oceans is committed to bridging gaps in quality care for underserved communities and raising awareness of the importance of getting help.
 For more information, find an Oceans location near you or fill out this confidential form to have a staff member call you.